AuburnSports - Gauging Auburn's bracketology, statistical strengths and weaknesses

 Gauging Auburn's bracketology, statistical strengths and weaknesses

-The Tigers host the SEC two current top dogs, Kentucky and LSU, face a talented Arkansas squad on the road, and host rival Alabama over their next four games.
+The Tigers are certainly in position to be in that conversation come the first week of March.

-They're currently riding a three-game win streak after escaping Ole Miss with an 83-82, double-overtime victory, and hope to extend that streak with a win over the Wildcats on Saturday inside Auburn Arena.
+After previously unbeaten LSU's midweek loss to Vanderbilt, the matchup in Auburn Arena on Saturday between the Tigers (7-2 SEC) and the Bayou Bengals (8-1) is for first place in the conference.

-As Auburn nears 20 wins, here is where it stands in NCAA Tournament predictions, as well as a look at statistical strengths and shortcomings this season.
+Including that game, there's still plenty of basketball to be played, though.
+Here is where Auburn stands in current NCAA Tournament predictions, as well as a look at statistical strengths and shortcomings this season.
 Check out last week's installment here.

 TOURNAMENT RESUME

-Quadrant I games (1-2): Win at Mississippi State, losses at Alabama, Florida
+Quadrant I games (3-2): Win at Mississippi State, vs. Kentucky, at Arkansas; losses at Alabama, Florida

 Quadrant II games (6-0): Win vs. NC State, Richmond, Saint Louis, Davidson, Iowa State, at Ole Miss